bovinez/reef/README.md

 # Reef Edge TPU Object Detection Server

 A production-ready Flask server for real-time object detection using the Edge TPU (USB or PCI/M.2).
+Following several months of testing the M.2 TPU is where this project is focused, for various reasons the USB TPU is a world of trouble with this application and is going to be out of scope for further development.
 Features automatic device detection, power management, performance monitoring, and robust error handling.

 ## Prerequisites